sb2345/okckd.github.io/source/about/index.markdown

 {% img middle /assets/images/7275831.png 300 %}

 Hello guys!
-My name is Michael.
+My name is Michael.I'm from Singapore.

-I'm from Singapore.
+I love to watch NBA, my favorite player is Kevin Durant.

-I love OKC thunder, and I love Kevin Durant.
-(That's why we're called okckd.github.io)
+I love Snoopy.
+Woodstock (the name of this blog) is Snoopy's pet.

-I also love Java and my girfriend >_<
+I love Java and my girfriend >_< (yes, I have a girlfriend and I'm a developer)

-I love gadgets, tech news and startups.
+I love tech gadgets, tech news and startups.

 I write about IT, algorithm and interviews tricks.